damies13/rfswarm/Doc/rfswarm_manager.md

 |configured|configured|test group setting|

 ##### Robot Options
-By default this setting is blank and in most cases wouldn't be used, it allows you to pass additional command line options to the robot executable, to find out what options can be passed run
+By default this setting is blank and in most cases wouldn't be used, it allows you to pass additional command-line options to the robot executable, to find out what options can be passed run
 `robot -h`
 On any machine that has Robot Framework installed